colurw/pandora_NLP/readme.md

 Searches through the embedded data for articles with the highest values in a particular dimension of their feature vector.
-It creates a list of which dimension each article in the dataset strongly activates, with placeholders ('-1') if the article is not one of the most activating articles for any dimension.
+It creates a list of which dimension each article in the dataset strongly activates, with placeholders ('-1') if the article is not one of the most extreme articles in any dimension.

 #### 2_TF-IDF_keywords